ascsoftw/tall-crud-generator/README.md

 - Validations
 - Configure the Order of Columns in Listing
 - Configure Field Type for Form
-- Configure the Orderiner for Form Fields
+- Configure the Order for Form Fields
 - Flash Messages
 - Configuring No. of Records Per Page
 - Display Dropdown to change no. of Records Per Page